wmo-im/wis2box-training/documentation/docs/en/practical-sessions/configuring-wis2box-datasets.md

 You will need an authorization token for the 'processes/wis2box' endpoint to publish your dataset.

-To create an authorization token, access your training VM over SSH and use the following commands to login to the wis2box-management container:
+To create an authorization token, access your training VM over SSH and use the following commands:

 ```bash
 cd ~/wis2box